Skip to main content

 Geographic location

-Permits and hidden costs
+Permits and contingency

 Itemized Cost Breakdown for a Mid-Range Bathroom Remodel